-Exciting news: The Philosophical Quarterly has accepted my paper on non-normative logical pluralism and the normativity objection!
+Exciting news: The Philosophical Quarterly just published my paper on non-normative logical pluralism and the normativity objection!
 In the paper, I argue that recent attempts to save certain forms of logical pluralism from the so-called normativity objection (aka the collapse argument) by claiming that logic is not normative are not successful.
-The penultimate draft is … Continue reading Paper accepted!
+The paper is now … Continue reading Paper published!

 I will talk about the correctness of logics at a couple of conferences.
 First, at the Joint Meeting of the South Carolina Society for Philosophy and the North Carolina Philosophical Society, in Rock Hill, SC, then at the Pacific APA in San Diego, CA, and, in May, at the 46th Annual Meeting of the Society … Continue reading Talks in the States 2018